larryschirmer/deep_rl_navigation/README.md

     c_step = 0
 ```

 Batching the past experiences after each time step does a couple of things for the agent (model).
-Learning from the sum experience from each batch helps the agent find patterns to learn from.
+Learning from the sum of the experiences of each batch helps the agent find patterns to learn from.
 These experiences can also mitigate regressive behavior patterns from rare one off successes.
 Batching experiences also benefits the agent by offering more opportunity to review surprising predictions to learn and make better predictions when that state appears again.
 The overall result ends up being a smoother learning curve and higher rewards every episode.

 ## Future Work